Autocar India

 Simple Arrive spied testing for the first time

-Simple, the Bengaluru-based startup, recently launched the updated OneS and One range.
+Simple, the Bengaluru-based startup, recently launched the updated OneS and One.
 Now, the brand is testing its family-centric scooter that could be launched in the months to come.
-We have also learnt that this family-centric scooter will be named ‘Arrive’.
+We have also learnt that this scooter will be named ‘Arrive’.
 Here are all the things we can deduce from the images.

 1. Simple Arrive gets a more conventional design compared to the One

-2. Gets twin-shock absorbers and drum brake at the rear
+2. Gets twin shock absorbers and a drum brake at the rear

-3. The Arrive comes with a single-piece seat and a centre stand
+3. Comes with a single-piece seat and a centre stand

-Upon launch, the Arrive could rival the Ather Rizta and TVS iQube
+Arrive could rival Ather Rizta and TVS iQube

-The differences between the One range and the Arrive are quite apparent with the latter getting a twin-shock absorber setup, a flat single-piece seat, centre-stand and a shroud on the right side of the motor.
+The differences between the One range and the Arrive are quite apparent, with the latter getting twin shock absorbers, a flat single-piece seat, a centre-stand and a shroud on the right side of the motor.

 Simple Arrive spied testing for the first time